AgnesNM/HackMamba/README.md

     - install dotenv
     - add code to access your API key from your .env file (add a variable with process.env)
 * Query the database - use the Xata web interface to generate queries (I used Javascript and Fetch)

+## Contribution
+If you would like to contribute to this project,feel free.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)